-The Children Who Witness Abuse Program provides specialized counselling and support services to children and youth under the age of 19, who have witnessed or experienced abuse, threats, or violence in their home.
+The PEACE Program provides specialized counselling and support services to children and youth under the age of 19, who have witnessed or experienced abuse, threats, or violence in their home.

 The overall objective of the program is to stop the inter-generational cycle of abuse by teaching children non-violent ways of resolving conflict and by promoting the process of healing.